 - The trompe-l'œil and ironwork which adorn the many mansions.

-- Le Castle of the Dukes of Savoy, built from the XNUMXthst century, which now houses the Prefecture and the Departmental Council of Savoy.
+- Le Castle of the Dukes of Savoy, built from the XNUMXthth century, which now houses the Prefecture and the Departmental Council of Savoy.
 In the medieval wing, the rooms of the old Chamber of Accounts present the history of the castle and the House of Savoy (accessible to the public).
-The Yolande Tower houses the Grand Carillon de Chambéry, one of the largest in the world with its 70 bells that ring regularly throughout the city.
+The Yolande Tower houses the Grand Chime de Chambéry, one of the largest in the world with its 70 bells that ring regularly throughout the city.

 - La House of Charmettes, country house of Jean-Jacques Rousseau, who stayed there with Madame de Warens from 1736 to 1742.